josegarciajosegarcia/Sol-price-loss-free-bot-Public-/README.md

 The SOL Price Loss-Free Bot is a useful tool that helps protect against losses caused by SOL price fluctuations.
 The bot automatically swaps all SOL in your wallet to USDC when the SOL price drops below a set limit.
 Conversely, when the SOL price rises above the limit, it swaps all USDC back to SOL.
 This ensures that you avoid losses during volatile market conditions.

-Welcome to the **PumpFun Sniper Bot v5.2**!
-This bot watches for new `pump.fun` token mints on the Solana blockchain in real-time by using Geyser(Yellowstone), making it the perfect tool to monitor token launches. 🌟

 ### 🎯 **Key Features**

 - 🛰️ **Automatic SOL to USDC Swap**: